Catharanthus roseus: Research

 Despite the medical importance and wide use, the desired alkaloids (vinblastine and vincristine) are naturally produced at very low yields.
 Additionally, it is complex and costly to synthesize the desired products in a lab, resulting in difficulty satisfying the demand and a need for overproduction.
 Treatment of the plant with phytohormones, such as salicylic acid and methyl jasmonate, have been shown to trigger defense mechanisms and overproduce downstream alkaloids.
 Studies using this technique vary in growth conditions, choice of phytohormone, and location of treatment.
 Concurrently, there are various efforts to map the biosynthetic pathway producing the alkaloids to find a direct path to overproduction via genetic engineering.

 C. roseus is used in plant pathology as an experimental host for phytoplasmas.
 This is because it is easy to infect with a large majority of phytoplasmas, and also often has very distinctive symptoms such as phyllody and significantly reduced leaf size.

 In 1995 and 2006 Malagasy agronomists and American political ecologists studied the production of Catharanthus roseus around Fort Dauphin and Ambovombe and its export as a natural source of the alkaloids used to make vincristine, vinblastine and other vinca alkaloid cancer drugs.
 Their research focused on the wild collection of periwinkle roots and leaves from roadsides and fields and its industrial cultivation on large farms.

 Biology

 Rosinidin is the pink anthocyanidin pigment found in the flowers of C. roseus.
 Lochnericine is a major alkaloid in roots.

 Toxicity

 C. roseus can be extremely toxic if consumed orally by humans, and is cited (under its synonym Vinca rosea) in the Louisiana State Act 159.
 All parts of the plant are poisonous.
 On consumption, symptoms consist of mild stomach cramps, cardiac complications, hypotension, systematic paralysis eventually leading to death.

 According to French botanist Pierre Boiteau, its poisonous properties are made known along generations of Malagasy people as a poison consumed in ordeal trials, even before the tangena fruit was used.
-This lent the flower one of its names vonenina, from vony enina meaning "flower of remorse".
+This lent the flower one of its names vonenina, from vony nenina meaning "flower of remorse".